anton-weigardh/Getting-and-Cleaning-Data/CODEBOOK.md

-## Code book
+# Code book
-@author Weigardh, A
+@Author: Weigardh, A
+@File: CODEBOOK.md

+## Summary

 Below is a description for the file tidy_data generated in the run_analysis.R script.
-For information about the script, see Readme.md
+For information about the script, see README.md

 ## Size
 tidy_data has the dimension
 180 68
+approximatley 219 kb as a txt file

 ## ID Fields
-Two different fields that contain information about the participant and the task performed.
+Two different columns that contain information about the participant and the task performed.

 * Subject ID - The ID of the participant
 * Activity - Performed Activity of the participant